wso2/integration-demo-scripts/ballerina/ripplit-social-media/README.md

 __Authors__: Shafreen, Ayesh
 __Reviewers__: [Yet to fill in]

+## Goal
+- Introduce the Ballerina pro-code experience to someone unfamiliar with Ballerina.
+- Spark enough curiosity in the listener's mind so that, when the need arises, they will consider trying out Ballerina.

+## Audience
+- Anyone with technical expertise in the integration space who is seeking a pro-code solution.

+## Prerequisite
+- Docker with `docker compose`

 ## Overview

 This document is designed to explain the demo script for a social media service built using Ballerina.
 It is tailored for individuals who may be unfamiliar with Ballerina, making it a great resource to get a hands-on look and feel of the language.